plaf2000/ethz-summaries/eprog/eprog_en.md

 ##### Dynamic binding (*dynamische Bindung* )

-If you define a refernce variable like `SuperClass variable = new SubClass()`, you can access to every method defined in the *superclass*, but they get executed as defined inside the subclass.
-This doesn't happend if the methods are `private`.
+If you define a reference variable like `SuperClass variable = new SubClass()`, you can access to every method defined in the *superclass*, but they get executed as defined inside the subclass.
+This doesn't happen if the methods are `private`.
 For example:

 ```java
 class T {